RuohanLixyf/RuohanLixyf.github.io/_pages/Silent Scribbles.md

     <div id="english-content">
       <p>
       <br><br>
+      -Aug.
+25, 2025 : Time never stops, and so long as people are alive, life never stops either.
+Things keep happening, things keep being forgotten, new lives keep beginning, and we are pushed forward without pause.
+It seems there is nothing we cannot get through.
+What we once could not understand, we gradually come to understand.
+What we once could not let go of, we gradually learn to let go.
+Each stage of life brings its own thoughts and worries.
+In fleeting moments, time passing feels like photographs—each one a fragment, stitched together like pieces of a trench coat in the wind.
+      <br><br>
       - Feb.
 26, 2025 (2) : Yesterday, I gained a new understanding of a certain phenomenon.
 The gradual distancing of most women from their friends after marriage (or even before) is largely rooted in systemic social structures.
 The concept of family is deeply ingrained in women's consciousness and thoughts.
 Through long-term social conditioning and discipline, most women come to view their family members—including parents, siblings, and later, their spouses—as the most important people in their lives.
 They tend to confide in their family members about everything and prioritize maintaining familial relationships over friendships.
 For example, they may not consider sharing a friend’s secret with their family as a betrayal because they see their family as an extension of themselves.
 This is closely related to women’s sense of belonging and boundaries in intimate relationships.
 Many women develop a form of "shared intimacy", in which they maintain relationships through shared information and emotional dependence.
 At the same time, in many societies, women are expected to take on primary family responsibilities, and they are instilled with the value of "family first" even before marriage.
 This belief is reinforced not only by family education but also through media, literature, and social norms.
 In contrast, men are often granted greater social freedom, encouraged to develop their careers, and build strong "brotherhood" bonds.
 They are more likely to share and handle matters within male peer groups rather than bring them into their family life.
 Men tend to form "side-by-side friendships," which are maintained through shared activities—such as sports, gaming, or collaboration—rather than deep emotional disclosure.
 These are just some preliminary thoughts, open for further exploration.
       <br><br>